rezafaizarahman/portfolio/src/works/shopback.md

 I was responsible for evolving and centralizing a cross-platform design system for nine markets with different languages.
 I define components, document the guideline and usage to ensure the design team can use the design system easily.

 Each Friday I share something at the Design System office hours event.
 Started with a component guideline discussion until workshop on how to use the design system.

+You can see example of the Sheet's component documentation [in this figma link](https://www.figma.com/file/btRGIrsY3lNE9MPE8zj9Hu/%5BExample%5D-Bottom-Sheets-Documentation?node-id=0%3A1).

 </div>